 He and his wife were headed to Mexico.
 But without a passport, his son and his wife were headed home.

 Their disappointing tale is one that our advocacy team has heard many times.
-(No, your baby can’t fly to Mexico without a passport, You can cruise with just a passport card, but…) Unfortunately, there isn’t much we can do for the distressed traveler who doesn’t have the correct travel documents for international travel.
+(This is what happens when your baby needs a passport, but you didn’t get one, You can cruise with just a passport card, but…) Unfortunately, there isn’t much we can do for the distressed traveler who doesn’t have the correct travel documents for international travel.

 So what did Wentzel hope the Elliott Advocacy team could fix here?